courtzc/MTRN4110PhaseC_Testing/README.md

 *note: we maybe should return the image as well? that way it can show it if the output isn't correct.*

+Go to your anaconda prompt and navigate to the root directory of **your project git repo**.
+Then type:

+`python autotester.py`

 ## Keeping it valid
 The project_function_code.py function should return a str which is the maze.
 I did it like this (for each row that I put together)